-Over time, the value of a property will go up and down.
+Over time, the worth of a property will fluctuate up and down.

-Home values appreciate in the long term generally.
+Property values appreciate in the long term normally.

-But, of course, in real estate there are no "sure things".
+But, in real estate there are no guarantees.

-When your house appreciates you have more equity to borrow against, and you'll create a larger profit when you sell.
+When your property appreciates you have a bigger asset to borrow against, and you make a larger profit when you sell.

-The economy is believed to be the biggest factor affecting real estate appreciation.
+A lot of people are convinced that the economy is the number one factor affecting real estate appreciation.

-there are many factors on a national level that adjust your house's value: unemployment, mortgage rates, inflation, and more.
+there are several issues on a national level that influence your property's value: unemployment, mortgage rates, consumer confidence, and more.

-So when it comes to holding their value, these areas typically appreciate the best.
+So when it comes to keeping their value, these regions generally appreciate better than others.

-Recent home sales - You should receive statistics on the recent real estate sales in the areas that you're asking about from your REALTOR®.
-You'll need to learn figures like how long a house stays on the market and asking price as opposed to selling price.
+Recent home sales - You should receive statistics on the recent real estate sales in the districts that you'd like to live in from your agent.
+You'll want to analyze things like time on market and listing price versus selling price.

-Appreciation history - Have property prices gone up or down over the last 5 to 10 years?
-Is the area thought of as desirable because of its location or affordability?
+Appreciation history - Have house prices risen or declined over the last 5 to 10 years?
+Is the community thought to be desirable because of its location or affordability?

-Local economy - Is there a fair blend of business in an area, or does it count on just one industry?
-Have companies moved into or away from an area?
+Local economy - Is there a good combination of business in an area, or does it count on just one industry?
+Have businesses moved into or away from an area?
 Are local businesses hiring?